kvarak/dnd/docs/_Rules/skills.md

   Animal categories are divided into general and specific types.
 The general types also include the specific as appropriate, but selecting a specific type of animal grants additional benefits.

   ##### General
-  ***Amphibians***.
-Some tribes in swampy areas use giant frogs/toads for transport, as well as regular sized amphibians that are used for different purposes.
+  ***Amphibians*** Some tribes in swampy areas use giant frogs/toads for transport, as well as regular sized amphibians that are used for different purposes.

   ***Birds***.
 Birds are seldom domesticated.
 When they are, it is usually for companionship (parrots, falcons, etc).

-  * Bugs & Spiders.
+  ***Bugs & Spiders***.
 Neither are common, but can be found in some underground societies, most notable the riding spiders of Drow.
 Hardy giant beetles can be used as pack animals in desert environments.

-  * Farm Animals.
+  ***Farm Animals***.
 This includes the animals used in human farms, such as dogs, horses, cows and sheep, but also fowl of different types.

-  * Mammals (land).
+  ***Mammals (land)***.
 Includes other mammals that are sometimes domesticated, such as elephants and camels.

-  * Reptiles.
+  ***Reptiles***.
 Lizards are used as riding and pack animals in many underground societies.

-  * Sea Life.
+  ***Sea Life***.
 Folk living underwater use a wide variety of sea living creatures as mounts.
 For surface dwellers this could apply to seals or dolphins.

   ##### Specific
   * Camels.
 Camels are used as transportation and for the purpose of combat.
 If you enter into the campaign with this skill, it is presumed that a trained and familiar camel is already in your possession, and that you have developed a companionship of at least one year.
 In addition you are eligible to take the following skill.